 Charter Question #4: What aspects should be considered to define a timeframe, if any, for the funds allocation mechanism to operate as well as the disbursements of funds?
 E.g. The timeframe for the operation of this new mechanism may provide the opportunity for long term support, or for funding to be released in tranches linked to milestone achievements, single or multiple disbursements.

-The timeframe should be established in line with and guided by strategic objectives for allocation of the funds.
-Once it is determined how “success” is defined for this fund, the timeframe should be set to support a successful outcome.
+The timeframe should be established in line with and guided by strategic objectives for allocation of the auction proceeds.
+Once it is determined how “success” is defined for allocation of the auction proceeds, the timeframe should be set to support a successful outcome.

-The CCWG's focus is on the Auction Proceed funds that are currently available without any assumption that additional funds will become available in the future.
-The role of this CCWG is to identify and to evaluate possible mechanisms to disburse funds received through auctions from the 2012 gTLD application round.
-Therefore, the CCWG has focused on developing recommendations that will enable the disbursement of the funds in an effective and judicious manner without creating a perpetual mechanism (i.e. not being focused on preservation of capital).
+The CCWG's focus is on the auction proceeds that are currently available without any assumption that additional proceeds will become available in the future.
+The role of this CCWG is to identify and to evaluate possible mechanisms to disburse proceeds received through auctions from the 2012 gTLD application round.
+Therefore, the CCWG has focused on developing recommendations that will enable the disbursement of the proceeds in an effective and judicious manner without creating a perpetual mechanism (i.e. not being focused on preservation of capital).

-The CCWG agrees with the Board’s assessment that proceeds should be allocated in tranches over a period of several years, regardless of the mechanism implemented.
+The CCWG agrees with the Board’s assessment that proceeds should be allocated in tranches over a period of several years, regardless of the selected mechanism.
 This would help ensure that the Board is meeting its obligations and allow for adjustments to the framework as needed, noting that changes may have legal, operational, and cost impacts.
 Tranches may be used to fund large grants over a period of years or to support projects that could be funded in a shorter period.
-Similarly, smaller grants could be distributed in a single fund transfer.
+Similarly, smaller grants could be distributed in a single transfer.

 CCWG Recommendation #6: The selected mechanism must be implemented to enable the availability of funds for a specific round as well as the disbursement of the funds for selected projects in an effective and judicious manner without creating a perpetual mechanism (i.e. not being focused on preservation of capital).

-CCWG Recommendation #7: Funding availability for a funding round should be staged in tranches over a period of years, regardless of the mechanism implemented.
+CCWG Recommendation #7: Funding availability for a particular funding round should be staged in tranches over a period of years, regardless of the mechanism implemented.
 Progressive disbursements may be used to fund projects receiving large grants to be implemented over a period of years.
 Similarly, progressive disbursements can support projects that could be implemented in shorter periods.

 Charter Question #6: Should any priority or preference be given to organizations from developing economies, projects implemented in such regions and/or under represented groups?